-(2.2) B.Sc.
-Business Administration (Special) Degree Programme in other departments and postgraduate programmes of the Faculty, mainly in the areas of Management, Organisational Behaviour, Strategy, and International Business Management.
+Since its establishment in 1980, the Department of Business Administration remains the largest academic department of the Faculty of Management Studies and Commerce.
+At present, the internal student population of the Department is nearly eight hundred undergraduates.
+In its long in other departments and postgraduate programmes of the Faculty, mainly in the areas of Management, Organisational Behaviour, Strategy, and International Business Management.